jcouto/wfield/README.md

 - Enter the environment `conda activate wfield` and install wfield `python setup.py install`

-- You will need to run `conda activate wfield` to activate the environment before running the software.
+*Note:* You will need to run `conda activate wfield` to activate the environment before running the software.

 *Note:* In some cases you may want to make changes to the software, if you need this run `python setup.py develop` (you can not move the folder after this - the installation will point to that directory).